Chapter 6 Platform API Reference

 • platform_irq_callback_type_t type

 Specify the IRQ type to which the callback function is registered.
-It can be one of following values:
+Values vary for different chip families.
+Take ING918 as an example:

 PLATFORM_CB_IRQ_RTC,